ericgaspar/ezbookkeeping_ynh/doc/DESCRIPTION.md

-This is a dummy description of this app features
+ezBookkeeping is a lightweight, self-hosted personal finance app with a sleek, user-friendly interface and powerful bookkeeping features.
+Built with simplicity and portability in mind.